 It is collaborative not combative.
-We give options and are flexible.
-Peaceful parents look for win-win situations.
+We look for win-win situations.

 Becoming aware of our children’s needs and helping them meet their needs, our children will feel calmer and more understood.

-The child’s behaviour is a form of communication.
+The child’s behavior is a form of communication.
 Challenging behaviour often points to an unmet need.
 If we are curious and patient, we can help our children in a constructive way.

 There is no substitute for quality time.
 We aim for regular, uninterrupted time where we are fully present.

 We are introspective and self reflective.
-We commit to life long learning, from other parents and from our children.
+We commit to lifelong learning about ourselves and children.